-The last time I was bullied, I was left speechless with shock and anger and did not know what to do.
-Others gave plenty of advice, but nothing felt comfortable, nothing was ‘me’.
-I needed to wait and figure it out.
+When we are bullied, we can be left speechless with shock and anger, not knowing what to do.
+Others can give plenty of advice, but nothing may feel comfortable, nothing is ‘you’.
+Then we need to wait and figure it out.

 When we are hurt, feel pushed to respond, and others tell us what to do, it is important to listen to our inner voice and follow our intuition.
 But often it is not as easy and as straight forward as that.